IBMTechSales/klp-think2022-labs/1153-TechJam-Evaluate-App-TransformationAdvisor/README.md

-    As you can see from the TA recommendation that the Mod Resorts application is also a good candidate for re-hosting in WAS Base container on cloud.
+    As you can see from the TA recommendation that the Mod Resorts application is also a good candidate for re-hosting in WAS Base container in containers.

     If you want to review the recommendation details, you can follow the same steps you did before to go over them.

     ![](./images/media/image48.png)